2018 INFO: Summer Craft Fair July 13–22, 2018. Fall Craft Fair October 4 – 21, 2018.

 Gatlinburg Convention Center, 234 Historic Nature Trail, Gatlinburg TN 37738 (at traffic light #8).

 The Gatlinburg Craftsmen’s Fair has been running continuously since 1975.
 It opens twice a year, running for 10 days in July and 18 days in October.
 The fair has become one of the nation’s best craft fairs, consistently voted one of the Southeast’s “Most Popular Events”.
 What makes it so special?

 The setting must surely help.
 Gatlinburg is nestled in the Tennessee Smoky Mountains on the edge of Great Smoky Mountains National Park, America’s most popular national park.
 Some 9 million visitors come to the area every year, which provides a strong economic base to support a market for unique, handmade products.

-Gatlinburg is a small town of less than five thousand inhabitants, yet it houses today the largest collection of artists and craftspeople in the country.
+Gatlinburg is a small town of less than five thousand inhabitants, yet it houses today the largest community of artists and craftspeople in the country.
 But Gatlinburg has always had its craft, flowing out of its Appalachian mountain culture.

 Indeed, from Appalachian home industry and music of old, to the present day, it’s hard to say if history really ends when modern life begins, as artists carve their wood and melt their jeweler’s gold, or hammer out the unique sound of the dulcimer, now in a city of shops and entertainments.

 Gatlinburg combines with neighboring Pigeon Forge and Dollywood, the theme park made famous by native daughter Dolly Parton, in presenting a year-round succession of fairs and festivals celebrating local arts and traditions, while also remaining a magnet for national and even international talent.